fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 applier.modelChanged.removeListener(listener)
 ```

-`spec` may also include the standard members `namespace` and `priority` seen in the declarative record.
+`spec` may also include the standard member `priority` seen in the declarative record.

 <div class="infusion-docs-note"><strong>Note:</strong> This style of listening to changes is **discouraged**, but may be the right choice in some applications.
 For example - the listener to be attached may not be available
 at the time the component is constructed.
 Note that programmatically attached listeners will miss observation of the initial transaction as well as any other model changes that have occurred up to the point where they are registered.</div>